patrykgruszka/how-cli/README.md

 - Runs on Linux, macOS, Windows.
 - Support for **OpenRouter** (default) and **OpenAI**.
 - Configurable models and providers.
+- Optional command execution with confirmation.
+- Saves a local history of generated commands.

 ## Usage

+### Generate a command
 Ask away:
 ```bash
 $ how find all files named docker-compose.yml